July 15th, 2017

 This past Saturday, Wayne, Pam, and I met at the Mountain View Restaurant in Walhalla, early in the morning for a quick breakfast (Yes, I ordered a biscuit, with sausage and egg to be specific), then headed up the road towards Pisgah National Forest in Western North Carolina.
 We made our usual brief stop at the Ranger Station along the way to use the bathrooms, talk to the rangers, and to look over their map.
 Afterwards, we climbed back into Pam’s vehicle and finished our drive to the Buck Spring trailhead.

 After taking a few minutes to gear up, we took a couple of pictures, then turned to begin our hike.
 We probably hadn’t gone more than a step or two, when Pam slipped on a rock and landed on her backside.
-That’s got to be some kind of record for the earliest fall at the start of a hike.
+That’s got to be some kind of record for falling at the start of a hike.
 Fortunately, no harm was done (except maybe to Pam’s pride) and once she had dusted herself off, we were off and running.

 After crossing Yellow Gap Road, the trail levels, then enters an area where floods, together with beaver activity have created a bit of a swamp.
 A nice, long boardwalk has been built by volunteers and makes the passage through the marshiest segment much easier.
 The Barnett Branch Trail bisects the 5.1 mile long Pink Beds Trail in two locations along here and also crosses the South Fork Mills River, before beginning a steep climb up towards the junction for the Black Mountain Trail.